I worked hard to reach this age. I expected some problems.

 The experts call this “sleep hygiene.”
 I call it “desperate measures at 4 AM.”

-Something That Actually Works
+Something That Might Work

 Cognitive behavioral therapy for insomnia (CBT-I) is proven to help older adults.
 It works better than sleeping pills and doesn’t have side effects.
 Learn more about cognitive behavioral therapy for insomnia.